fcgrolleau/Dynamic-RRT/README.md

  `dWOLS.R` details the dWOLS estimation procedure optimal strategy learning in the MIMIC data.

- `figS2_A.R` reproduces Figure S2 (A) for MIMIC (Sankey diagram).
+ `figS2_A.R` reproduces Figure S2 (A) for MIMIC.

- `figS2_B.R` reproduces Figure S2 (B) for MIMIC (Sankey diagram).
+ `figS2_B.R` reproduces Figure S2 (B) for MIMIC.

- `export_feather.R` export imputed dataframes as feather files for downstream use in python.
+ `export_feather.R` export the imputed development dataframes as feather files for downstream use in python.

  `functions.R` contains handy functions `defactorize` and `rubinr` to“defactorize” dataframes and compute Rubin's rule respectively.

 - The **Evaluation** folder includes code related to the section titled “External validation” in the paper.
 It contains the following files.

-`algo1.R` implment the EM algorithm from the paper and returns ARE, AIE and MIG estimates ARE, AIE and MIG estimates along their bootstrap standard errors can be obtained in one line of code.
- An example is given at the end of the file.

-`simulations.R` reproduce the simulations given in the paper

-`plot_results.R` plots the results of the simulations and reproduce Figure 4 from the paper
+ `akiki_1_2_preprocessing.R` details the preprocessing and multiple imputation of the AKIKI trial data.

+ `data_description_val.R` reproduces Table 1 and Figure S3 (B) for the AKIKI trial data.

+ `get_predictions_val.R` get recommendations from the “crude” and “stringent” learned strategies, and export imputed the validation dataframes as feather files for downstream use in python.

+ `n_rrt_eval.py` details importance sampling for policy evaluation for the proportion of patients who would initiate renal replacement therapy within three days, using the AKIKI trial data.

+ `hmor_eval.py` details importance sampling for policy evaluation for hospital mortality, using the AKIKI trial data.
+This file is adapted from `n_rrt_eval.py`.

+ `crossfit_ADR_eval.py` details the cross-fitted advantage doubly robust estimator for strategy evaluation with terminal states for hospital-free days at day 60, using the AKIKI trial data.

+ `fig2.R` reproduces Figure 2 of the paper.

+ `fig3_A.R` reproduces Figure 3 (A) of the paper.

+ `fig3_B.R` reproduces Figure 3 (A) of the paper.

+ `fig4.R` reproduces Figure 2 of the paper.

 - The **Shiny** folder includes the code producing our dynamic decision support system.
-It contains the following files.
+It contains the following files and folder.

+ `ui.R` for the user interface shiny file.

+ `server.R` for the server shiny file.

+  `www` a folder that contains the `cress.png` and `uparis.png` logos.

+### Sankey diagrams

+Sankey diagrams were produced with the files corresponding to Figure 3 and S2 mentioned above.
+They were then imported as  resolution independent images with <a href="https://nytimes.github.io/svg-crowbar/">SVG Crowbar</a> and then edited in Adobe Illustrator.

+### Bootstrapping

+Bootstrapping was conduced with the `Speedboot` python library that we developed during the course of this study.
+It is available Pypi with documentation <a href="https://github.com/fcgrolleau/speedboot">here</a>.

-### Dynamic decision support system
+### Decision support system
 Available at <a href="http://dynamic-rrt.eu/">http://dynamic-rrt.eu/</a>

 The code for this webapp is available in the **Shiny** folder.

 ### References